atosorigin/grafana-weathermap-panel/docs/EN/appendix/svg.md

 The background image is an integral part of the plugin.

 It is made possible to make it dynamic.
-To do so, the background image must be in vectorized format [SVG](https://fr.wikipedia.org/wiki/Scalable_Vector_Graphics)
+To do so, the background image must be in the vectorized format [SVG](https://fr.wikipedia.org/wiki/Scalable_Vector_Graphics)

 ## Editor